-PLT is a non-profit organization that designs and delivers programs to support the health, physical well being, communication and social-emotional development of individuals with Autism/Autism Spectrum Disorders (ASD) and others who need additional support to be successful.
+Our primary goal is to design and deliver programs to support the health, physical well being, communication and social-emotional development of individuals with Autism/Autism Spectrum Disorders (ASD) and others who need additional support to be successful.

 - Individuals with ASD and others who need knowledgeable, trained support workers often experience challenges in typical community and recreation settings and activities.